BOStoday City Guide Play Banner

 • Pet-friendly: Yes, leash required

-Also a popular biking destination, Nickerson State Park is open from sunrise to sunset, with multiple parking and trailhead options available.
-The route leads hikers through six Cape Cod towns, including South Yarmouth and Dennis.
+Also a popular cycling destination, Nickerson State Park is open from sunrise to sunset, with multiple parking and trailhead options available.
+This trail leads hikers through six Cape Cod towns, including South Yarmouth and Dennis.

 West of Boston